lorefnon/lorefnon.github.com/_posts/2015-11-26-boost-your-content-focussed-site-with-structured-page-fragments.md

 ## Making navigation links SPF aware

-However just initializing spf.js does not magically ajaxify all navigation links.
-In fact by so far spf.js does not alter the navigation in any way.
-We need to explicitly enable spfjs for links for which our server knows how to server partial content.
-For spf to process a link, it should have the class 'spf-link'.
+However just initializing SPF.js does not magically ajaxify all navigation links.
+In fact by so far SPF.js does not alter the navigation in any way.
+We need to explicitly enable SPFjs for links for which our server knows how to server partial content.
+For SPF to process a link, it should have the class 'spf-link'.
 Let us start with our navigation links:

 ```erb
 <% if @page > 0 %>